edhallen/GemRunner/replit.md

   - Missiles now fire to the right (X-axis movement) instead of upward
   - Increased missile size from 0.2×0.5 to 0.5×0.2 for better visibility at zoom level
   - Bright yellow color (#FFFF00) for high contrast against backgrounds
-  - Missiles removed when 20 units ahead of player instead of vertical boundary
+  - Missiles removed when past level boundary (X > 60) instead of player-relative
   - Proper collision detection with enemies

 ## Previous Changes (November 3, 2025)